 2021.
 “Democratic Governance and the Ethics of Market Compliance”, Journal of Business Ethics, 173: 525-537.
 Online

-[forthcoming] “Hobby Lobby and the Moral Relationship between Employers and Employees” in Working as Equals, Oxford University Press.
+2023 “Hobby Lobby and the Moral Structure of the Employee-Employer Relationship” in Working as Equals, Oxford University Press.
+Online

 2009.
 Review of Mitchell Silver’s A Plausible God: Secular Reflections on Liberal Jewish Theology. in Shofar: An Interdisciplinary Journal of Jewish Studies.
 PDF